-William Chislett (born Oxford, 1951) reported on Spain’s 1975-78 transition to democracy for The Times.
+William Chislett (born Oxford, 1951) is Emeritus Senior Research Fellow at the Madrid-based Elcano Royal Institute.
+He reported on Spain’s 1975-78 transition to democracy for The Times.
 Between 1978 and 1984 he was based in Mexico City for The Financial Times, covering Mexico and Central America, before returning to Madrid in 1986 as a translator (principally for Grupo Santander) and writer.
 He has written books on Spain, Portugal, Chile, Ecuador, Panama, Finland, El Salvador and Turkey for Euromoney Publications.
 The Writers and Scholars Educational Trust published his The Spanish Media since Franco in 1979.
 Banco Central Hispano published his book España: en busca del éxito in 1992 (originally published that same year by Euromoney), Spain: at a Turning Point in 1994, and Spain: the Central Hispano Handbook, a yearly review, between 1996 and 1998.
 Banco Santander Central Hispano published his dictionary of economic terms in 1999 and his Spain at a Glance in 2001.
 He wrote the section on Latin America for Business – The Ultimate Resource (Bloomsbury, 2002).

 For any information or enquiries please feel free to contact me at: wchislett [at] gmail [dot] com